WSPR TV User Guide

 (modulus, type_id)

-Extended Telemetry Wizard
+Custom Telemetry Wizard

 In this example, a single message is defined based on ET0 in slot 2.
 Two additional filters are applied: a temporal filter, which restricts the message to even tx_seq slots, and a custom selector, which checks that the first bit after the ET0 header is 1 (perhaps because the message format changes when the bit is 0).